tape-testing/tape/readme.markdown

 ## t.doesNotThrow(fn, expected, msg)

-Assert that the function call `fn()` does not throw an exception. `expected`, if present, limits what should not be thrown.
-For example, set `expected` to `/user/` to fail the test only if the string representation of the exception contains the word `user`.
-Any other exception would pass the test.
-If `expected` is omitted, any exception will fail the test. `msg` is an optional description of the assertion.
+Assert that the function call `fn()` does not throw an exception. `expected`, if present, limits what should not be thrown, and must be a `RegExp` or `Function`.
+The `RegExp` matches the string representation of the exception, as generated by `err.toString()`.
+For example, if you set `expected` to `/user/`, the test will fail  only if the string representation of the exception contains the word `user`.
+Any other exception will result in a passed test.
+The `Function` is the exception thrown (e.g. `Error`).
+If `expected` is not of type `RegExp` or `Function`, or omitted entirely, any exception will result in a failed test. `msg` is an optional description of the assertion.

+Please note that the second parameter, `expected`, cannot be of type `string`.
+If a value of type `string` is provided for `expected`, then `t.doesNotThrows(fn, expected, msg)`  will execute, but the value of `expected` will be set to  `undefined`, and the specified string will be set as the value for the `msg` parameter (regardless of what _actually_ passed as the third parameter).
+This can cause unexpected results, so please be mindful.

 ## t.test(name, [opts], cb)

 Create a subtest with a new test handle `st` from `cb(st)` inside the current test `t`. `cb(st)` will only fire when `t` finishes.
 Additional tests queued up after `t` will not be run until all subtests finish.

 You may pass the same options that [`test()`](#testname-opts-cb) accepts.

 ## t.comment(message)

 Print a message without breaking the tap output.
 (Useful when using e.g. `tap-colorize` where output is buffered & `console.log` will print in incorrect order vis-a-vis tap output.)

+Multiline output will be split by `\n` characters, and each one printed as a comment.

 ## t.match(string, regexp, message)